 Takoma Park Middle School teaches students from grades 6 through 8.

 - Local students come from Piney Branch Elementary School and East Silver Spring Elementary School.

-- In each grade, about 100 students from all over the county come to TPMS for the Magnet Math, Science and Computer Science program (which students had to test into and apply for in 5th grade).
+- In each grade, students from all over the county come to TPMS for the Magnet Math, Science and Computer Science program (which students had to test into and apply for in 5th grade).
 Many local students are in the magnet program, too.
 For those students, 3 of 8 classes are “magnet” classes: math, science, and computer science.
 All other classes are with the rest of the student body.